johnescamargo/Calculator/README.md

-# webTest Development through Android Tablet
+# Development of a web calcultor
+# Only using JavaScript, HTML5, and CSS.